ernesgonzalez33/hello-secret/README.md

-# hello-secret
+# Hello Secret

-Hello world app for demo about Sealed Secrets
+Hello World app for demo about Sealed Secrets

 ## How to run locally